makrai/notes/fabbri2007-SummEval.md

 ## models,

-* Zhang+ (2018a): level of abstraction of several recent abstractive summ mods
+* Zhang+ (2018a): level of abstraction of several recent abstractive summ models
   * word-level extractive models achieved a similar level of abstraction to fully abstractive models
 * Kedzie+ (2018) examined the influence of various model components in extractiv